uhhuu/uhhuu.github.io/README.md

 # leaflet-custom-map
-Simple web application to display a custom interactive map with markers from a table in Google Sheets.
+Simple web application to display a custom interactive map with markers from a csv format table.
+The table can be either local (eg csv/table.csv) or a Google Sheet that has been published to web in csv format (e.g https://docs.google.com/spreadsheets/d/e/.../pub?output=csv).
+In the latter case the data file can be easily edited by multiple people.
 Use case - custom fantasy game (e.g D&D) world map with points of interest specific to a player or group of players.
-Google sheets based data table is used to enable relatively easy adding of markers without need to change code or using complex backend / SQL database interaction (thus also simplifying hosting).
+CSV based data table is used to enable relatively easy adding of markers without need to change code or using complex backend / SQL database interaction (thus also simplifying hosting).

 ## Credits:
 - Leaflet JS (https://leafletjs.com/) - used to display map and markers